Ginger Beebe: Activism

 Beebe was the fortieth First Lady of Arkansas.
 While her husband was working as a politician, she began campaigning on the reform of mental health services.
 She was influenced by a family friend and her son-in-law dying by suicide in 2006.
 She was focused on removing the stigma and helping people access support.
 She worked with organizations, including Reading Is Fundamental, Reach Out and Read, Read Across America, Read for the Record, and Together We Read, to promote literacy.
 She also shared her travels with the Flat Stanley project.
 She volunteered for Beta Sigma Phi and Central Arkansas Hospital Auxiliary and served on the board of the CARTI foundation, the Women's Foundation of Arkansas, and the Arkansas Discovery Network.
 In 2011, she was named Woman of the Year by Women & Children First.

 Later life

 Following her husband's retirement as governor in January 2015, the couple moved back to Searcy.
-Beebe has continue to work on advocacy and collaborate with other former first ladies of Arkansas on an exhibit at the Old State House Museum in Little Rock.
+Beebe has continued to work on advocacy and collaborate with other former first ladies of Arkansas on an exhibit at the Old State House Museum in Little Rock.